 In cases where patients are responsible for some or all of the balances due, and there are issues such as late or missing payments, the provider may conduct an investigation into the EOB and other details of their coverage (or lack thereof) to determine what further actions are needed.

-This investigation may result in legal actions or negotiations between provider, payor, and patient.
+This investigation may result in legal actions or negotiations between the provider, payor, and patient.

 #4 Analysis And Recovery

-In addition to cases in which patients may neglect partial or full payment of balances they owe, similar disputes may arise with other payors, such as insurers.
-A similar process to that of step #3 then takes place, with the focus instead shifted to analysis of the payors’ responsibilities.
+In addition to cases in which patients may neglect partial or full payment of balances they owe, similar disputes may arise with other payors, such as insurance payers.
+A similar process to that of step #3 then takes place, with the focus instead shifted to the analysis of the payors’ responsibilities.